Q&A: skills and commands

 Q: Where do you draw the line between skills and commands?

-Skills are implicit from the user's point of view.
-The user can say "hello" or "I need to deploy my app" without knowing which skill exists.
-The agent decides whether a skill matches.
+Skills are implicit from your point of view.
+You can say "hello" or "I need to deploy my app" without knowing which skill exists, and the agent decides whether a skill matches.

-Commands are explicit.
-The user types /kid, /review, or /test because they want that exact reusable prompt.
-The system should not need to infer which command to use.
+want that exact reusable prompt.
+The system never has to infer which command to

 Skills versus tools